Array Methods: forEach, map, filter, find

 executes a provided function once for each array element.

-, you can sequentially log all items in an array.
+For example, using forEach, you can sequentially print out all the items in an array.

 const fruits = ['Apple', 'Banana', 'Cherry'];